Family history services

 The starting point for your family tree should be what you and your family already know.

-Chat to your immediate relatives, then get in contact with more distant cousins.
+Chat to your immediate family, then get in contact with more distant cousins.
 The bigger the family tree you can build at the beginning, the more lines of enquiry you'll have later on.